 Key Differences Between TCP/IP and OSI Model

-- TCP/IP is a standard protocol used for every network including the Internet, whereas, OSI is not a protocol but a reference model used for understanding and designing the system architecture.
+- TCP/IP is a standard protocol used for every network including the Internet.
+However, OSI is not a protocol but a reference model used for understanding and designing the system architecture.

-- TCP/IP is a four-layered model, whereas, OSI has seven layers.
+- TCP/IP is a four-layered model.
+Although OSI has seven layers.

-- TCP/IP follows Horizontal approach.
-On the other hand, the OSI Model supports Vertical approach.
+- TCP/IP follows a horizontal approach.
+On the other hand, the OSI Model supports the Vertical approach.

-- TCP/IP follows top to bottom approach, whereas, OSI Model follows a bottom-up approach.
+- TCP/IP follows top to bottom approach, However, OSI Model follows a bottom-up approach.

 Diagrammatic Comparison

 The TCP/IP Model was developed before OSI Model, and hence, the layers differ.
-Concerning the diagram, it is clearly seen that TCP/IP Model has four layers namely, Network Interface, Internet, Transport and Application Layer.
+Concerning the diagram, we can clearly see that TCP/IP Model has four layers namely, Network Interface, Internet, Transport and Application Layer.

-On the other hand, OSI model has seven layers in which the data link and physical layers are merged to make the network interface layer of TCP/IP model.
-Application Layer of TCP/IP is a combination of Session, Presentation and Application Layer of the OSI Model.
+On the other hand, the OSI model has seven layers.
+The model has merged data link and physical layers to make the network interface layer of the TCP/IP model.
+The Application layer of TCP/IP is a combination of the Session, Presentation and Application Layer of the OSI Model.

 Conclusion